maharana0299/Practice-Questions/Web Development/Lec5/gitIntro.md

 * git init     -> to initialize the git
 * git add .    -> add all files/folders to tracking
 * git commit -m "Desc Of what you have done"
+    Every Commit have specific id
+* git log -> list all the commits, To exit press q or z